Bird call classifiers for Jonas Landolt's Waldvögel online class, including quiz

 Falling note, relatively long, sometimes repeated - like the pee below without the choo?

 - Gesang.
-Automatically generated from Xeno-Canto recording.
+No details but a Xeno-Canto recording.

 - but really